hackerbayuniversity/Course/README.md

 HackerBay University Handbook is the central repository containing all the learning resources that every participant will go through and the tasks that they'll perform as a part of the curriculum in the program.

 In line with our motivation to help as many people as possible across the globe start their journey to the world of tech, this course is open for everyone to follow, learn, grow and contribute.
-Please clone this repo and make a pull request to `master` if you wish to contribute.
+Please clone this repo and make a [Pull Request](https://help.github.com/articles/about-pull-requests/) to `master` if you wish to contribute.

 * General
   * [Guidelines](/Guidelines/README.md)